Statement of Intent

 - The date on which the complaint relates to;

-- The main details of the complaint.
+- The main elements of the complaint.

-- The person in receipt of the complaint shall write to the individual within three working days of receiving the complaint, outlining the steps
+The person in receipt of the complaint shall write to the individual within three working days of receiving the complaint, outlining the steps

 concerned, informing them of progress and to agree on a timescale by which the complaint can realistically be investigated and resolved.